Note

 Finally, we’ll pull all of these together and see a full PyTorch training loop in action.

-Dataset and DataLoader¶
+Dataset and DataLoader#

-classes encapsulate the process of
+The Dataset and DataLoader classes encapsulate the process of

 pulling your data from storage and exposing it to your training loop in